 Upon receipt of the notification in Article 8.1(5), the IOTC Secretariat shall revise the relevant draft Allocation Tables by reallocating the proposed unused allocation to other CPCs based on the relevant allocation criteria.

-30 days prior to the Commission annual meeting [Ad Hoc Allocation Committee / OR Commission], the IOTC Secretariat shall share with [the Members of the Allocation Committee / CPCs] information and recommendations emanated from the Compliance Committee regarding non-compliance of CPCs for consideration by the [Ad Hoc Allocation Committee / OR the Commission] in accordance with Article 7.2, and any requests made pursuant to articles 6.9, 6.10, 6.11, 7.1 and 7.3.
+30 days prior to the Commission annual meeting , the IOTC Secretariat shall share with the CPCs any information and expert advice it may have regarding non-compliance of CPCs and recommendations emanated from the Compliance Committee regarding non-compliance of CPCs for consideration by theCommission in accordance with Article 7.2, and any requests made pursuant to articles 6.9, 6.10, 6.11, 7.1 and 7.3.

-CPCs may seek revisions or corrections to the draft Allocation Tables from the Secretariat to reconcile and validate catch data compiled and reported to the Commission.
+CPCs may seek revisions or corrections to the draft Allocation Tables through the process referred to in paragraph 6.8(1)(a) to reconcile and validate catch data compiled and reported to the Commission.

 The IOTC Secretariat shall update the draft Allocation Tables with any information submitted to the Commission in accordance with Article 9.
-It shall post the updated draft Allocation Tables on the IOTC Website at least 30 days prior to the [Ad Hoc Allocation Committee / OR Commission annual] meeting.
+It shall post the updated draft Allocation Tables on the IOTC Website at least 30 days prior to the Commission annual meeting.

 Commission Approval

-9.8 (a) At its annual meeting, the Commission shall consider any requests made pursuant to Articles 6.9, 6.10, 6.11, 7.1, 7.2, and 7.3 in approving the Allocation Tables submitted by the IOTC Secretariat.
+9.8 (a) At its annual meeting, the Commission shall consider for decision any allocation matter referred to in Articles 6.9, 6.10, 6.11, 7.1, 7.2, and 7.3 in approving the Allocation Tables submitted by the IOTC Secretariat.

-(b) The final Allocation Tables, including any decision by the Commission, shall be made public as soon as possible after the Commission’s decision.

-(c) The allocations contained in the Allocation Tables approved by the Commission constitute the final allocations of CPCs for the Allocation Period for the stock.

-[Calendar and Process Map]

-[During its first meeting following the adoption of this Resolution, the [Ad Hoc Allocation Committee / OR Commission] shall review [and provide advice and recommendations to the Commission in respect of the adoption of/ OR and adopt] the Calendar and Process Map drafted by the Secretariat in accordance with Article 9.1.
-[Thereafter, the Ad Hoc Allocation Committee shall provide advice and recommendations to the Commission on any amendments that may be proposed to / OR Thereafter, the Commission may review and make any amendments to] the Calendar and Process Map.]

-[[Annual Meeting of the Ad Hoc Allocation Committee]

-[The Ad Hoc Allocation Committee shall meet on an ad hoc basis as determined by the Commission, prior to the Commission’s Annual Meeting.]

-[Commission Approval]

-[The Secretariat shall prepare final draft Allocation Tables for each stock reflecting the outcomes of the [Allocation Committee / OR Commission] meeting and submit them for approval by the Commission at its annual meeting.]

-(a) At its annual meeting, the Commission shall [consider the recommendations of the [Ad Hoc Allocation Committee / OR consider any requests made pursuant to articles 6.9, 6.10, 6.11, 7.1 and 7.3] in approving the Allocation Tables submitted by the Secretariat.

-(b) The final Allocation Tables, including any decision by the Commission, shall be made public as soon as possible after the Commission’s decision.
+(b) The final Allocation Tables, including any decision by the Commission, shall be [adopted by Resolution and] made public as soon as possible after the Commission’s decision.

-(c) The allocations contained in the Allocation Tables approved by the Commission constitute the final allocations of CPCs for the Allocation Period for the stock.
+(c) The allocations contained in the Allocation Tables approved by the Commission constitute the final allocations of CPCs for the Allocation Period for each stock.

 Article 10.
 ALLOCATION PERIOD